• Skip to primary navigation

 Rouen Cathedral

 The cathedral was built over 800 years, starting in the 12th century.
-It has elements ranging from early Gothic to Renaissance and late Flamboyant.
+It features elements ranging from early Gothic to Renaissance and late Flamboyant styles.

-Several fires have destroyed part of the cathedral over the years.
+Several fires have destroyed parts of the cathedral over the years.
 But it has always been rebuilt and transformed.

-During the revolution, part of the furniture was sold or melted down, but it was transformed into the Temple of Reason and was therefore protected.
+During the Revolution, some of the furniture was sold or melted down, but it was transformed into the Temple of Reason and therefore protected.

-Rouen is the most impressive cathedral of all.
-But also, the most difficult to photograph because of its size (width and height).
+Rouen is the most impressive of all cathedrals.
+But it’s also the most difficult to photograph because of its size (width and height).

-The western front with the portals is absolutely splendid with many sculptures.
+The western front with its portals is absolutely splendid, with numerous sculptures.

-What is most surprising are the 3 different style towers.
-Only one has a spire (which reaches 151m).
+What’s most surprising are the 3 towers in different styles.
+Only one has a spire (reaching 151m).

 • Location